sqall01/alertR/sensorClientICalendar/README.md

 # AlertR Sensor Client iCalendar

 This client handles calendar services as a sensor.
 For this, reminders in this calendar are used to trigger sensor alerts.
-Every calendar service that gives the option to retrieve the calendar data as .ics file via an URL can be used with this sensor client.
+Every calendar service that gives the option to retrieve the calendar data as .ics file via a URL can be used with this sensor client.
 For example, you can combine this sensor client with your Google calendar to generate sensor alerts every time a reminder is triggered.
 These sensor alerts can then be instrumented by AlertR to perform a certain task (e.g., display a message on your Kodi media center setup).
-Furthermore, this allows you to generate a schedule in your calender which then trigger certain tasks in your AlertR system.
+Furthermore, this allows you to generate a schedule in your calendar which then trigger certain tasks in your AlertR system.

 ## How to use it?